You are here:

 Annex B includes more extensive guidance on the role of the DSL.
 It outlines a number of specific duties relating to managing referrals, training and raising awareness.

 Read about the role of the DSL in more detail in another of our articles.

 As well as the DSL, who is the professional lead for safeguarding, schools should have a senior board level (or equivalent) lead to take leadership responsibility for the organisation’s safeguarding arrangements.

-This can be a member of staff, but that person must be a member of the board as well (for example, the headteacher or a staff governor).
+This can be a member of staff, but if so that person must be a member of the board as well (for example, the headteacher or a staff governor).

 This must be a separate person from the DSL, in order to ensure there is sufficient challenge to the organisation's safeguarding arrangements and performance.

-You should ensure that an effective child protection policy and a staff behaviour policy or code of conduct is in place.
+You should ensure that an effective child protection policy and staff behaviour policy or code of conduct are in place.

 These policies should be provided to all staff on induction.
-Headteachers should ensure their policies and procedures are followed by all staff, particularly concerning referrals of cases of suspected abuse and neglect.
+Headteachers should ensure that policies and procedures are followed by all staff, particularly concerning referrals of cases of suspected abuse and neglect.